dougtoppin/novalug-docker-images/PITCHME.md

 * ENV - set environment variables
 * EXPOSE - this image needs these ports
 * LABEL - add metadata to the image being built

 +++
+Note

+just because you see FROM ubuntu/centos/alpine it does not mean that that operating system is in the image, Instead it means that files contained that distribution build will be included in the image being built

++++
+Note

+EXPOSE just includes required port information to be included in the image metadata, when running a container from that image `-P` can be used to tell the engine to map this port to a host port instead of you knowing which port(s) are required in the run command
++++

 example of a Dockerfile